jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 Setting "redeploy" to false prevents the workflows from being redeployed every time Alfresco restarts.

 The JavaScript in these business processes contain "logger" statements.
-To get those to show up in the log, edit the [dev-log4j.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial-repo/src/test/resources/alfresco/extension/dev-log4j.properties) file that is in the test part of your module.
+To get those to show up in the log, edit the [dev-log4j.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial/workflow-tutorial-platform-jar/src/test/resources/alfresco/extension/dev-log4j.properties) file that is in the workflow-tutorial-platform-jar module.
 It resides in:

-    $TUTORIAL_HOME/workflow-tutorial-repo/src/test/resources/alfresco/extension
+    $TUTORIAL_HOME/workflow-tutorial-platform-jar/src/test/resources/alfresco/extension

 Change the `ScriptLogger` to debug by changing this line:

     log4j.logger.org.alfresco.repo.jscript.ScriptLogger=DEBUG

 Now everything is ready to go.
 For this test, you can leverage the embedded Alfresco server that the Alfresco Maven SDK sets up for you.
-To run your AMP in the embedded Alfresco server, open a command-line window, switch to $TUTORIAL_HOME/workflow-tutorial-repo, and run `run.sh` (or `run.bat` depending on your operating system.).
+To run your AMP in the embedded Alfresco server, open a command-line window, switch to
+$TUTORIAL_HOME, and run `run.sh` (or `run.bat` depending on your operating system).

-Apache Maven will download some dependencies, build your AMP, merge it with the Alfresco WAR file, then start up an embedded Tomcat server.
+Apache Maven will download some dependencies, build your AMPs, merge them with the Alfresco WAR file and Share WAR file, then start up an embedded Tomcat server.

 Next you'll see how to use the Alfresco Workflow Console to test the two hello world process definitions.

 Using the workflow console
 --------------------------